dariansal/graphs-deep-learning-explainability/README.md

 }
 ```
 ## Summary of Results
-Details of the models and their methodologies provided in **`model-reports/`**.
-However, for a quick summary, the MUTAG classification GIN had a test accuracy of 86.84%.
-Additionally, for the custom BA2MOTIF dataset, the test accuracies for the GCN, GIN, fine-tuned GIN, were 100%, 99.50%, and 100% respectively.
+For detailed methodologies and analyses, refer to the reports in the **`model-reports/`**.
+However, for a quick summary:

+- **MUTAG Classification:**
+  - GIN Test Accuracy: 86.84%

+- **Custom BA2MOTIF Dataset:**
+  - GCN Test Accuracy: 100.00%
+  - GIN Test Accuracy: 99.50%
+  - Fine-tuned GIN Test Accuracy: 100.00%

 ## Future Plans
 - [In Progress] Evaluate PGExplainer for the entire dataset
 - Implement PGExplainer from scratch
-- Research different graph explainability models and approaches to solve the out-of-distribution (OOD) problems for training explainability models (i.e., explainable subgraphs are OOD when fed back into graph classification models)
+- Research different explainability models to address out-of-distribution (OOD) problems for training explainers (i.e., explainable subgraph is OOD when fed back into graph classification model)
-- Add a form of discrete denoise diffusion modeling for graph generation
+- Implement discrete denoise diffusion modeling for graph generation